• Skip to main content

 • ×

-Two Ingredient Marshmallow Fluff
+Two-ingredient Marshmallow Fluff

-February 3, 2020 By lovecheflaura Leave a Comment
+February 3, 2020 By lovecheflaura 2 Comments

 Jump to Recipe Print Recipe

 I enjoy this recipe on top of my Hot Chocolate.
 Every time I make this, it makes me feel like I'm a kid again!
-There's something so special about a warm mug of hot chocolate loaded with marshmallow.
+There's something so special about a warm mug of hot chocolate loaded with marshmallows.

 A mug of hot chocolate with marshmallow fluff